josephluck/stately/README.md

 });
 ```

-### Mutators
+## Changing state

+Changing state is done via Mutators.
 Mutators are functions that change the state of the store.
 Mutators are powered by immer, so you're able to mutate the state whilst retaining immutability under the hood so previous bindings to the state are not updated.

 Creating a mutator returns a function that can be called to mutate the state.
 This returned function returns the updated state when called.